He Makes Me Feel Like Dancin'

 He Makes Me Feel Like Dancin' is a 1983 American documentary film directed by Emile Ardolino.

 Summary

-Jacques d'Amboise, a noted former American ballet star who had dancing roles in such films as Seven Brides for Seven Brothers and Carousel, and who later founded the National Dance Institute, a dance school.
+The film is about Jacques d'Amboise, a noted former American ballet star who had dancing roles in such films as Seven Brides for Seven Brothers and Carousel, and who later founded the National Dance Institute, a dance school.
 Kevin Kline and Judy Collins make appearances as themselves.
 It aired on television on the NBC anthology series Special Treat.

 Reception

 John J. O'Connor of The New York Times stated that the production "captured splendidly the key point of Mr. d'Amboise's efforts: Doing your best is what counts."
 In the educational magazine Media & Methods, Marion Bue called He Makes Me Feel Like Dancin "engaging" and wrote that the film "captures the intensity of rehearsal and the excitement of performance."